Adisol07/domaincheck/README.md

 No restrictions or licenses.

 ## Supported domain endings
-If you want to add a domain ending, create an issue here on github with label `domain ending`
+If you want to add a domain ending, create an issue here on github with title: "Domain ending request: [domain ending]"
 #### List:
  - com
  - net